jooby-project/jooby/README.md

 jooby
 =====

-A micro-web framework for Java 8.
+A minimalist web framework for Java 8, inspired by express.js and others ;)

 ```java